 Our Corporate Governance Guidelines provide that if the Chairman of the Board is not an independent director, the Board will appoint an independent director to serve as the Board's Lead Independent Director.
 Ms. Strand served as our Lead Independent Director while the Company did not have an independent Chairman until our former Chairman of the Board and Chief Executive Officer, Stephen S. Burns departed on June 13, 2021.
 Ms. Strand became Executive Chair on June 13, 2021 and Chairman of the Board August 26, 2021, when Mr. Ninivaggi was appointed as Chief Executive Officer.
-The primary responsibilities of the Lead Independent Director include presiding at all meetings of the Board at which the Chairman of the Board is not present, including executive sessions of the independent directors, serving as a liaison between the Chairman of the Board and the independent directors, reviewing and approving meeting agendas, meeting schedules and information sent to the Board and being available for consultation and direct communication with stockholders, as requested and as appropriate.
-The Lead Independent Director also has the authority to call meetings of the Board.
+The primary responsibilities of the Lead Independent Director include presiding at all meetings of the Board at which the Chairman of the Board and the independent directors, reviewing and approving meeting agendas, meeting schedules and information sent to the Board and being available for consultation and direct communication with stockholders, as requested and as appropriate.
+The Lead Independent Director also has the authority to call meetings of the independent directors of the Board or meetings of the Board.